Coding-Logic Correspondence: Turning Information and Communication Networks into Logical Formulae via Hypergraph Heyting Algebra: Previous Works

 \subsection{Partition Logic}

 The partition logic, which concerns the operations that can be performed over partitions of the sample space, was studied by Ellerman \cite{ellerman2014introduction,ellerman2017logical,ellerman2018logical}.
 Given a partition $\pi$ of the sample space $\Omega$, the \emph{ditset} $\mathrm{dit}(\pi)$ is the set of pairs $(x,y)\in\Omega^{2}$ where $x,y$ belong to different parts.
-An elegant property of $\mathrm{dit}(\pi)$ is that the ditset of the common refinement of two partitions is simply the union of the two ditsets, linking the conjunction of information to logic.
-Nevertheless, other Boolean operations on ditsets often result in sets that are not ditsets, and we have to take the interior to convert the sets to ditsets corresponding to partitions.
-A Heyting algebra of ditsets can therefore be defined via Boolean operations followed by taking the interior \cite{ellerman2014introduction}.
+An elegant property of $\mathrm{dit}(\pi)$ is that the ditset of the common refinement of two partitions is simply the union of the two ditsets.
+Nevertheless, other Boolean operations on ditsets often result in sets that are not ditsets, and we have to take the interior to convert the sets to ditsets.
+A Heyting algebra of ditsets can be defined via Boolean operations followed by taking the interior \cite{ellerman2014introduction}.